‘Falling Away From Me (Astrosuka R∑MIX)’ by Korn (Buenos Aires, Argentina)

 Los Hermanos McKenzie maintain a certain degree of elegance while still letting a more frantic side through.
 In general, they’re writing pop songs, but the carful detail to ornamentation sets them apart from any other.

 AAAAAAAAAAAAAAAAAAAAAA by Paula Trama (September 9, 2011) *

 Paula Trama is charming in every formal sense of the word.
 With a lush diy aesthetic, she delivers four flavorful tracks, winding her vocals around themselves until they seem to split.
 It’s in these moments that she seems to reach enlightenment (in the most insincere sense of the word) to discover something more personally profound rather than universally useful.
 Relax and enjoy this simple, yet beautiful EP.

-Tagged A, A: Dingus, AAA, AAAAAAAAAAAAAAAAAAAAAA, acoustic, Buenos Aires, EP, Folk, on music, Paula Trama
+Tagged A, AAA, AAAAAAAAAAAAAAAAAAAAAA, acoustic, Buenos Aires, Dingus, EP, Folk, on music, Paula Trama